By Joseph Bruno

 Still, Soper was determined and not deterred.
 The following day, he waited, hidden outside the Bowen residence, waiting for Mary to leave the house.
 When she did, Soper followed Mary (at a safe distance) to her home.
-Assured Mary was where she could easily be located, Soper left and soon returned with Dr. Bert Raymond Hoobler, who as a doctor might be able to convince Mary that testing her was the right thing to do.
-This tactic did not work too well either, as Mary cursed at both men and chased them from her humble abode.
+Assured Mary was where she could easily be located, Soper left and soon returned with Dr. Bert Raymond Hoobler, who as a doctor, might be able to convince Mary that testing her was the right thing to do.
+This tactic did not work well either, as Mary cursed at both men and chased them from her humble abode.

-Baker and the police searched the house, but alas, there was no Mary Mallon to be found.
+Baker and the police searched the house, but alas, no Mary Mallon was found.
 Finally, one of the policemen spotted a set of footprints in the corner yard that led from the house to a chair placed up against the fence separating Mary’s house from the house next door.
 The police then spent five hours searching both houses but to no avail.
 Finally, one of the policemen spotted “a tiny scrap of blue calico caught in the door of the areaway closet under the high outside stairway leading to the front door.”

 The policemen forced open the door to the closet, and according to Dr. Baker, “She came out fighting and swearing, both of which she could do with appalling efficiency and vigor.
 I made another effort to talk to her sensibly and asked her again to let me have the specimens, but it was of no use.
-By that time she was convinced that the law was wantonly persecuting her when she had done nothing wrong.
+By then she was convinced that the law was wantonly persecuting her when she had done nothing wrong.
 She knew she had never had typhoid fever; she was maniacal in her integrity.
 There was nothing I could do but take her with us.
-The policemen lifted her into the ambulance and I literally sat on her all the way to the hospital; it was like being in a cage with an angry lion.”
+The policemen lifted her into the ambulance, and I literally sat on her all the way to the hospital; it was like being in a cage with an angry lion.”

 Mary was taken to the Willard Parker Hospital in New York.
 There, samples were taken and examined, and surprise-surprise, the typhoid bacilli was found in her stool.
 Without any trial or even a hearing of any sort, the Health Department transferred Marry to an isolated cottage, which was part of the Riverside Hospital, on North Brother Island in the East River near the Bronx.

-Just like that, Mary Mallon went from being a fine cook to a pariah, to a prisoner of the state.
+Just like that, Mary Mallon went from being a fine cook to a pariah to a prisoner of the state.
 All without any due process from the courts.
-Yet, the New York City health officials said they indeed had the power to detain Mary Mallon indefinitely.
+Yet, the New York City health officials said they had the power to indefinitely detain Mary Mallon.
 The Health Department confirmed their decision by pointing to the powers vested in them from sections 1169 and 1170 of the Greater New York Charter, which said, ” The board of health shall use all reasonable means for ascertaining the existence and cause of disease or peril to life or health, and for averting the same, throughout the city.
 Said board may remove or cause to be removed to a proper place to be by it designated, any person sick with any contagious, pestilential or infectious disease; shall have exclusive charge and control of the hospitals for the treatment of such cases.”

-The only problem was, Mary Mallon was not sick with any symptoms of the typhoid virus, and it was not known at the time the statute was written that healthy carriers like Mary even existed.
+The only problem was Mary Mallon was not sick with any symptoms of the typhoid virus, and it was not known at the time the statute was written that healthy carriers like Mary even existed.
 Therefore, the above statute should not have applied to her.

 Mary pleaded her case to be released from Riverside Hospital.
 “I never had typhoid in my life,” she said.
 “And I have always been healthy.
 Why should I be banished like a leper and compelled to live in solitary confinement with only a dog for a companion?”

 Despite Mary’s pleas, the presiding judge in the case ruled in the favor of the Health Department, and the person now called “Typhoid Mary” in the press “was remanded to the custody of the Board of Health of the City of New York.”
-Mary went back to her little isolated cottage on North Brother Island, where her faithful dog greeted her with glee.
+Mary returned to her little isolated cottage on North Brother Island, where her faithful dog greeted her with glee.
 At this point, Mary was fearful she would spend the rest of her life in that cottage.